kevroletin/tshsh/README.md

   configured by sh
   using ANSI escape seq.
 ```

+We disable tty(1) output postprocessing.

+pup_tty(2) is configured by a puppet.

+xterm might display content differently depending on it's settings; things works
+well as long as xterm settings and puppet's expectations about xterm settings are
+synchronized.
+To achieve this we want to keep track of terminal state and change
+it while switching puppets.
+This is not yet implemented.

 There are several dark corners in handling output from a puppet:
 * Unicode: currently we don't parse Unicode so while switching puppets we might